opnsense/docs/source/manual/how-tos/cachingproxy.rst

 ..
 Important::

-  As the cache is not created by default you will need to stop and start the service under :menuselection:`Services --> Diagnostics`, this will ensure correct creation of the cache.
+  As the cache is not created by default you will need to stop and start the service under :menuselection:`System --> Diagnostics --> Services`, this will ensure correct creation of the cache.

 Advanced
 --------